ibm-cloud-docs/openshift/openshift_limitations.md

 ## Cluster
 {: #oc_limits_cluster}

 *   You can create only standard clusters, not free clusters.
-Instead, you can create a free Kubernetes cluster, and then re-deploy the apps you try out in the Kubernetes cluster to your OpenShift cluster.
+Instead, you can create a free Kubernetes cluster, and then re-deploy the apps that you try out in the Kubernetes cluster to your OpenShift cluster.
 *   Locations are available in two multizone metro areas, Washington, DC and London.
 Supported zones are `wdc04, wdc06, wdc07, lon04, lon05,` and `lon06`.
 *   You cannot create a cluster with worker nodes that run multiple operating systems, such as OpenShift on Red Hat Enterprise Linux and community Kubernetes on Ubuntu.